dark-side/sports-hub/products/sport_news_portal/web_application_features/user_management/user_stories/create_user_management_page_on_the_admin_side/README.md

 ### Back to [User management on the portal](../../) feature

-# Allow admin user to view User Management page on the portal
+# Allow admin user to view user management page on the portal

 - [Description](#description)
 - [Acceptance criteria](#acceptance-criteria)